The BlackBerry 10 Native SDK

 - The OS performs an integrity test before it starts.
 If the integrity test reveals damage, the OS doesn't start.

-- Processes can be restarted without impacting other processes or applications.
-All applications run in the user space.
+- Processes can be restarted without impacting other processes or apps.
+All apps run in the user space.
 An app that fails doesn't affect the kernel.

 - The OS validates requests for system resources.
-An authorization manager evaluates requests from applications to access OS capabilities.
-For example, when an application requests access to the camera, the authorization manager displays a dialog box that specifies the capability requested, and provides the user with the opportunity to grant or decline access to that capability.
-In addition, the OS is designed to verify the authenticity of applications.
-All applications must be signed by the BlackBerry Signing Authority.
+An authorization manager evaluates requests from apps to access OS capabilities.
+For example, when an app requests access to the camera, the authorization manager displays a dialog box that specifies the capability requested, and provides the user with the opportunity to grant or decline access to that capability.
+In addition, the OS is designed to verify the authenticity of apps.
+All apps must be signed by the BlackBerry Signing Authority.

 - The OS minimizes power consumption when it is idle.

-BlackBerry 10 applications are built using the Momentics IDE for BlackBerry.
-The Momentics IDE comes with a set of Eclipse views that are designed specifically to help speed up the development process for BlackBerry 10 applications.
+BlackBerry 10 apps are built using the Momentics IDE for BlackBerry.
+The Momentics IDE comes with a set of Eclipse views that are designed specifically to help speed up the development process for BlackBerry 10 apps.
 You can access these views by using the QML editing perspective and the C++ perspective in the IDE.

 If you don't want to use the Momentics IDE, you can use command-line tools to build and sign apps.
-For more information, see Command line tools to learn how to compile and link your project.
+For more information, see Build, test, and deploy your app to learn how to compile and link your project.

 The BlackBerry 10 OS supports libraries that give you access to the operating system, device hardware, and commonly used open standards.